wp-plugins/abusech-httpbl-check/readme.txt

 1. Upload `check_httpbl.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-You can check the plugin by using the following link http://www.abuse.ch/httpbl/test.php .
+You can check the plugin by using the following link http://www.abuse.ch/httpbl/test.php

 == Screenshots ==

-1. If the ip-address of one of your visitors is blacklisted on httpbl.abuse.ch, he will receive an error message
+1. If the ip-address of one of your visitors is blacklisted on httpbl.abuse.ch, he will receive an error message.